sqlparser/sqlflow_public/databases/sparksql/readme.md

 ## SparkSQL column-level data lineage

-Discover and visuliaztion lineage from SparkSQL script.
+Discover and visualization lineage from SparkSQL script.
-SQLFlow support alls SQL statements of SparkSQL 3, below are some examples that illustrates how SQLFlow works.
+SQLFlow supports alls SQL statements of SparkSQL 3.
+Below are some examples that illustrate how SQLFlow works.
 You may try your SparkSQL query to get the lineage using the [SQLFlow Cloud](https://sqlflow.gudusoft.com).

 ### INSERT OVERWRITE DIRECTORY